Diversity and Inclusion

 - Supplier Diversity

-UPS views diversity, equity, and inclusion as top business priorities that enable the company to attract and retain talented employees, foster innovation to enhance customer service, and bring strength and stability to businesses and communities.
+UPS views equity and inclusion as top business priorities that enable the company to attract and retain talented employees, foster innovation to enhance customer service, and bring strength and stability to businesses and communities.

 In support of this mission, UPS’s definition of diversity extends beyond race, age, and gender to include differences in ethnicity, sexual orientation, gender identity, education, religion, physical ability, values, backgrounds, and experiences.
 Inclusion occurs when everyone has an opportunity to fully participate in creating UPS’s business success and is valued for their distinctive skills, experiences, and perspectives.

-See how we’re taking an integrated approach to diversity across our key stakeholder groups of employees, customers, suppliers, and communities, embracing the dynamics of different backgrounds, experiences, and perspectives.
+See how we’re taking an integrated approach to equity and inclusion across our key stakeholder groups of employees, customers, suppliers, and communities, embracing the dynamics of different backgrounds, experiences, and perspectives.